wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.7 =
+* Enhancement: Checking for jQuery version for parseJSON fallback

 = 7.0.6 =
 * Enhancement: Fixed title generation in widget